DJDanl/cpp-docs.pt-br/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Char` O caractere a ser inserido no buffer de fluxo.
+*_Char* o caractere a ser inserido no buffer de fluxo.

 ### <a name="return-value"></a>Valor de retorno